nesmabadr/PowerfulLinkStations/README.md

 # PowerfulLinkStations
-This solution aims to get the most powerful link station from a set of stations, according to a specific formula
+This solution aims to get the most powerful link station from a set of points, according to a specific formula